NTN-hacker/Churn-Customer-Prediction/README.md

 The dataset at hand comprises numerous user events within an audio streaming service provider, akin to Spotify.
 The objective is to identify whether a particular user is likely to cancel the service, leveraging their interactions with the platform for this prediction.

-For a comprehensive narrative, you can explore the complete story on this [Medium post](https://reneoctavio.medium.com/large-scale-churn-prediction-using-apache-spark-8d62febee52c).
+For a comprehensive narrative, you can explore the complete story on this [My post](https://viblo.asia/p/churn-customer-prediction-E1XVOvP8LMz).

 ## Python libraries